mebeim/aoc/2020/README.md

-We are given a list of numbers, and we are told that all the numbers in the list should adhere to a specific rule: each number after the 25th is the sum of one pair of numbers amongst the 25 that preceed it.
+We are given a list of numbers, and we are told that all the numbers in the list should adhere to a specific rule: each number after the 25th is the sum of one pair of numbers amongst the 25 that precede it.
 We need to find the first number in the list that does not satisfy this rule.

 We already know how to find a pair of numbers that sum up to some target number,